Graduate Student Grants

 - Proposals may randomly be screened for evidence of plagiarism.
 Incidences of plagiarism will have consequences for students, as outlined in the Student Code of Conduct (CRR 200.010) and the faculty member, as outlined in the Standards of Faculty Conduct (CRR 330.110).

 - All awardees must remain students in good standing during the funding period.
 Fellowships will be pro-rated if the awardee fails to remain in good standing, withdraws from the program or takes a leave of absence during the funding period.
-Research grant funds will cease to be available effective the date the student is not longer in good standing or enrolled.
+Research grant funds will cease to be available effective the date the student is no longer in good standing or enrolled.

 - Proposals will be evaluated on the soundness of the goals and objectives, the significance of the research, the feasibility of the methods or approach proposed, the student's academic background, and the advisor's letter of recommendation.